 Price Reduction Below £60,000

-The Tesla Model Y will likely be hitting UK streets in the summer of 2021 at the same time as the BMW iX3.
-In terms of towing (Model Y – 1,600 kg) the iX3 is soundly beaten.
-In fact, in every measurable metric in terms of range/efficiency the iX3 will not be able to hold a candle to the Model Y. If you compare the rate of change/improvements in Tesla’s EV’s since 2014 to BMW, if I worked for BMW with their resources/experience I’d find the difference embarrassing.
+The Tesla Model Y is now available in the UK with a 1,600kg towing capacity and a starting price of £54K.
+In fact, in every measurable metric in terms of range/efficiency, the iX3 will not be able to hold a candle to the Model Y. If you compare the rate of change/improvements in Tesla’s EV’s since 2014 to BMW, if I worked for BMW with their resources/experience I’d find the difference embarrassing.

 BMW iX3 Features and Reviews